MostlyAdequate/mostly-adequate-guide/code/part2_exercises/README.md

 `npm install`

 **Running tests**:
-Tests are located in their corresponding folders.
-To run:
+There are two npm scripts for running tests:

 ```
-cd exercises/curry
+npm run exercises
-mocha *spec.js
+npm run answers
 ```

-Some will fail and some will pass.
-You'll need to edit the exercises until the tests pass.
+Your homework is to edit the exercise files until all the tests pass.